kathiravanbca-18/Student-Management-System/README.md

      pip install pymysql

 #Run main.py on python idle :

 #Now You can see desktop application.

+# Description

+#The Student Management System is a desktop-based software designed to facilitate the management of student information in educational institutions.
+#This project aims to automate and simplify the process of managing student data such as enrollment, personal details, course details, and other relevant information. #The system provides an intuitive user interface for students, teachers, and administrators to access and manage student records easily.
+#The Student Management System utilizes modern technologies such as Python to create a responsive and user-friendly interface.
+#With this system, administrators can easily monitor student performance, generate reports, and manage other administrative tasks.
+#Teachers can use the system to input the personal and educational details of the students.
+#Overall, this project provides an efficient solution for managing student data and improving the overall management of educational institutions.